tgetgood/canvas-demos/README.md

 To play an animation, pass a seq of frames to `canvas-demos.drawing/animate!`.
-Frames get drawn on document.requestAnimationFrame.
+Frames get drawn on window.requestAnimationFrame.
 There's currently no frame dropping or other fancy features.

 ## Production Build